 While the foundations of the powerplant on the Conestoga Township side of the creek are marked no trespassing, you can see what remains of the dam on the Pequea Township side along the Trolley Trail.
 Here’s the GPS location of the dam.

 You can access the Trolley Trail two different ways.
 The short way is by parking near the Colemanville Covered Bridge.
 From the parking area, you are only 700 feet away from the dam foundation.

 Colemanville Covered Bridge is found near the intersection Fox Hollow Road and Pequea Boulevard.
 However, parking near the bridge is tricky, with plenty of No Parking signs visible.
 Fishermen are often seen parked in the area highlighted in red on the map below, so that’s a safe bet.
 That’s where I park when I go.
 Click here for directions.
 UPDATE: This area has recently changed to no parking.
 At least one group of kayakers reported being towed.

 The longer way is parking at the site of the former Martic Forge Hotel and hiking the 1.2-mile Trolley Trail to the dam ruins.
 You can park near the intersection of River Road and 324.
 Click here for directions.

 The parking area is highlighted in red and the trail in dotted white lines on the map below.
 The trail is clearly marked and well worn.
 You can’t miss it.
 While you are hiking the Trolley Trail, consider completing the Pequea Trolley Adventure.

-Of course, should you visit the site of the former dam, I use use my favorite quote from the National Lampoon’s Vegas Vacation.
+Of course, should you visit the site of the former dam, I would use my favorite quote from the National Lampoon’s Vegas Vacation.

 Welcome, everyone.
 I am your dam guide, Arnie.
 Now I’m about to take you through a fully functional power plant, so please, no one wander off the dam tour, and please take all the dam pictures you want.
 Now, are there any dam questions?